kaist-avelab/K-Radar/docs/tracking.md

 # Tracking

-This is the documentation for how to use our detection frameworks with K-Radar dataset.
-We tested the K-Radar detection frameworks on the following environment:
+This is the documentation for how to use our tracking frameworks with K-Radar dataset.
+We tested the K-Radar tracking frameworks on the following environment:

 * Python 3.8.13 (3.10+ does not support open3d.)
 * Ubuntu 18.04/20.04